BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 It would normally be described as: A visual project management and collaboration tool that uses boards, lists, and cards to help teams or individuals organize tasks and projects.

-But I only use it for my own To Do's.
+But I mostly use it for my own To Do's.
 Made a few columns with the highest priority one being on the left.
 Then I add new things to the respective column.
 From time to time I remove leftovers or move cards to a column further to the right when their priority has decreased.

 ### Google Sheets
 My spreadsheet application of preference.
 Use it for managing my finances and developing/managing games.
 Have gotten used to how the programming language works.